-- Choose Boot local disk to have the target simply boot from its local disk upon next reboot. - Choose Install local disk with and select a PXE installer image from the pulldown to have the target install the local disk with the selected PXE installer image upon next reboot.
-This option is only available if PXE installer images have previously been deployed; see "Installing via PXE over a Network" on page 1-48 for more information. - Choose Boot diskless With and select a PXE diskless image from the pulldown to have the target boot disklessly with the selected PXE diskless image upon next reboot.
-This option is only available if PXE diskless images have previously been deployed; see "Booting Diskless via PXE over a Network" on page 1-51 for more information.
+- Choose Boot local disk to have the target simply boot from its local disk upon next reboot. - Choose Install local disk with and select a PXE installation image from the pulldown to have the target install the local disk with the selected PXE installation image upon next reboot.
+This option is only available if PXE installation images have previously been created; see "Installing via PXE over a Network" on page 1-47 for more information. - Choose Boot diskless with and select a PXE diskless image from the pulldown to have the target boot disklessly with the selected PXE diskless image upon next reboot.
+This option is only available if PXE diskless images have previously been created; see "Booting Diskless via PXE over a Network" on page 1-49 for more information.